Common Rear-End Collision Injuries

 What to Do If You’re Injured in a Rear-End Collision

 If you are in a rear-end collision, it’s imperative that you take steps to protect and safeguard your injury claim.
-After calling the authorities and receiving emergency medical attention, document the accident scene.
-Take pictures of any relevant details, like vehicle damage, injuries, and roadway features.
+Document the accident scene after calling the authorities and receiving emergency medical attention.
+Take pictures of relevant details, like vehicle damage, injuries, and roadway features.
 You should also get the contact information of the other motorists and eyewitnesses.

 Next, schedule a doctor’s appointment ASAP.
 Many rear-end injuries, like whiplash, may not have immediately visible symptoms.
 Shock and adrenaline can mask pain, so you need to see a doctor, even if you feel ok in the direct aftermath.
 You will need formal medical documentation when you submit a claim.

 Lastly, contact a personal injury attorney.
-An attorney can investigate your claim and initiate the next steps of the claims process.
+An attorney can investigate your vehicle accident claim and initiate the next steps of the claims process.
 They can also negotiate settlements with insurance companies and represent you in litigation if your case goes to trial.
-With an attorney, you have a much higher chance of securing enough compensation to fully cover your losses.
+With an attorney, you have a greater chance of securing enough compensation to cover your losses.

 Over $500 Million